-Progress made 2017/19 Grampian Equality and Diversity Workforce Monitoring ports were produced for the 2016/17 and 2017/18 Financial ars.
-The Reports showed that there was no age discrimination in Grampian.
-Both Reports were posted on the intranet for staff the internet to make them available for public scrutiny. age related complaints have been received from staff in the last ears. a a
+Supporting Actions in 2017/21 Outcomes Report Progress as at March 2019 (i) Equality and Diversity Workforce Monitoring Report NHS Grampian produces and publishes an Annual Equality and Diversity Workforce Monitoring Report.
+The Report includes: An age profile of the NHS Grampian workforce Information on the age of staff who have been promoted NHS Grampian Equality and Diversity Workforce Monitoring Reports were produced for the 2016/17 and 2017/18 Financial Years.
+The Reports showed that there was no age discrimination in NHS Grampian.
+Both Reports were posted on the intranet for staff and the internet to make them available for public scrutiny.
+Any age related complaints or concerns made by staff will be promptly investigated and any required follow up action taken.
+No age related complaints have been received from staff in the last 2 years.

-9. Sex (male or female)
+8. Sex (male or female) equality outcomes